popgenmethods/SINGER/README.md

 Here we maintained the version which is under active development, but you can still direclty download the binary files for all past versions.

+[We are temporarily providing beta versions of it, the official versions will be released when the preprint has been accepted for publication.
+You are welcome to use it, and submit bug reports at GitHub Issues. ]

 ## Requirements

 If you want to compile the source files, then C++17 and cmake are required.
 Otherwise you can also used the pre-compiled binary files on various platforms.